Steps to Prepare for Natural Disasters in Florida

 Storm panels are a good choice if you are trying to keep costs down.
-These can be time-consuming to install, and the Sun Sentinel recommends having an expert install them if you aren’t mechanically inclined.
+These can be time-consuming to install, it’s recommended to have an expert install them if you aren’t mechanically inclined.
 They also require upkeep and storage as they can oxidize and rust.

 Storm panels typically cost between $12 and $16 per square foot.
 Automatic roll down shutters roll into a box when not in use.
 They are more costly (ranging from $30-$35 per square foot) but easier to use.
 This is ideal for elderly tenants and tenants who may not be able to reliably use and maintain storm panels.
 The shutters on your rental property will not be beneficial to your property if your tenant is unable to use them in a storm.